 You see, when I was sick, I was sick for so long without any answers from doctors, that I actually thought that I was crazy.
 I started to question if my mental thoughts were causing physical reactions, or if my physical reactions were not truly physical but a mental manifestation of my crazy thoughts.

 Turns out – I wasn’t.
 I just had shitty doctors who didn’t care enough about me to take me seriously or to take the time to figure out what my problem was.

 It wasn’t until I found the right doctor, an Integrative and Functional Medicine Doctor who placed me on a special diet that I started to get better.

 And to this day, I believe that a dairy-free, gluten-free diet along with a very specific gut restoration protocol and supplement regimen absoutley, unequivocally saved my life.

-I’ve never said that out loud because I was scared of judgement from my peers that I would be promoting diets.
+I’ve never said that out loud because I was scared of judgment from my peers that I would be promoting diets.

 I am a dietitian that treats everyone individually.
 I am a dietitian who does not think that you are crazy or ignorant.
 I am a dietitian that understands the desire to lose weight from a personal perspective.
 I am a dietitian who will work to help you feel better mentally, emotionally, and physically – on your terms.